zcyy0/Long-horizon-agent-rl-craftax/README.md

 ### H6 — Credit quality predicts learning

-Methods with better early intervention agreement, calibration, and top-\(k\) decision ranking will later achieve better reward-per-token and deeper progression.
+Methods with better early intervention agreement, calibration, and top-$k$ decision ranking will later achieve better reward-per-token and deeper progression.

 Failure of any hypothesis is still a useful result.